 Leena Kamat, MD, is a board certified diagnostic radiologist, sub-specialized in breast imaging for Radiology Special-ists of Florida at Florida Hospital.
 She earned her medical degree at the University of Florida, College of Medicine and following graduation completed her residency at the University of South Florida and a fellowship in breast imag-ing at the Moffitt Cancer Center.

 Under the direction and guidance of Florida Hospital, Radiology Specialists of Florida is fully dedicated to providing our community with excellent medical imaging services.

 WE PROVIDE

 - 24/7 Reads and accessibility

 - Continuity of care

 - State of the art technology

 - High Image guality

 - Lowest Levels of Radiation

 - Trusted Florida Hospital Radiology

 Radiology Specialists

 FLORIDA HOSPITAL MEDICAL GROUP

 601 East Rollins St. Orlando, FL 32803 (407) 303-8178 FLORIDAHOSPITALRADIOLOGY.COM

+a huge increase since the mid-1970s, when the 5-year survival rate was about 58 percent.
+Still, survival rates vary depending on the type of cancer and other factors.
+The radiologists from Radiology Specialists of Florida at Florida Hospital are very

+well trained and experienced.
+We have radiologists specifically trained in pediatric imaging who use imaging techniques to diagnose abnormalities in children and assist with staging of cancer.
+We keep up to date on the latest technology and information so that we can offer patients the best care.
+The Florida Hospital Care Network delivers seamlessly connected healthcare services for all ages.
+For more information visit Somedaystartstoday.com.

+now survive 5 years or more.
+Overall, this is

 BEST PRACTICES EVIDENCE-BASED STANDARDS OF CARE

 Venous Disease/Pearls and Pitfalls in Recognition and Treatment

 Venous disease is estimated to affect 25 million people in the United States.
 Venous ulcers, the most significant complication, affect approximately 500 thousand people.
 More than 2 million working days are lost each year and approximately 3 billion dollars is spent treating venous disease.
 In addition, venous disease is estimated to account for 1 to 3 percent of the total healthcare budget.
 Although venous disease cannot be avoided, greater awareness in the general population and especially among physicians can diminish the impact.

 Risk factors include heredity, age,